LouisNguyen1409/CoinGhost/README.md

 CoinGhost is an cryptocurrency trading bot that uses natural language models to analyze news data and make trading decisions for cryptocurrencies.

+## Development Status

+- **Version 1**: ✅ Complete - A functional trading bot using AI to analyze news for Bitcoin trading decisions
+- **Version 2**: 🚧 In Progress - Expanding capabilities and improving performance

 ## Features

 - Automated cryptocurrency trading strategy based on news sentiment analysis